One expat blogger’s insights “to help foreigners integrate more easily in the Netherlands.”

 When in Rome do like the Romans do, so you won’t be noticed.

 This is an important evolutionary strategy that has enabled the remaining Dutch to survive through many invasions.
-Keep a low profile and do not excel in any conspicuous way, so you won’t be plucked from the crowd and be made an example of.
+Keep a low profile and don’t excel in any conspicuous way, so you won’t be plucked from the crowd and be made an example of.

 Depending on your field of endeavour you can find the right way to behave.

-If customers enter, immediately dominate them with your commanding presence and loud voice, and usher them to the most convenient table for you.
+If customers enter, immediately dominate them with your commanding presence and loud voice.
+Usher them to the most convenient table for you.

 If they head for a table of their choice, look affronted and tell them that table is not possible.